josiahbjorgaard/mca-paper/README.md

 pip install -r requirements.txt
 ```

 This repository makes heavy use of Huggingface Accelerator and Datasets libraries for managing training and data and WandB for collecting performance metrics.
+A WandB account name needs to be provided in config files under the setting `wandb_account_name` in order to collect train and eval metrics.

 # Training
 To train the model, choose a configuration file from the configs directory and run